cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/resource-hierarchy.md

 >   - managing day-two operations like reorganization and changing responsibilities
 >   - adopting a multi-cloud strategy

-### As flat as possible, as deep as necessary
+### As Flat as Possible, as Deep as Necessary

 Keep the resource hierarchy above the tenant level as flat as possible to reduce complexity and management overhead.
 Every layer in the resource hierarchy can define its own set of policies and exceptions.
 Deeply nested structures thus make it more difficult to track the final set of policies that a tenant inherits.
 This complexity makes it more difficult to maintain and evolve your cloud foundation.

-### Decouple cloud resource hierarchy from your org chart
+### Decouple Cloud Resource Hierarchy from Your Org Chart

 Avoid duplicating your organizational structure into the cloud resource hierarchy.